TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 - Typically a simulation is controlled by "system_testbench" class that controls the simulation providing (or using) methods like  "run" and  "plot".
-  This class usually contains a "design under test", which is a instance of "system" class, and methods requiered to run the simulations.
+  This class usually contains a "design under test", which is a instance of "system" class, and methods required to run the simulations.
 See:
   `Entities/inverter_testbench/inverter_testbench/__init__py`.

 - System is described in "system" class that determines the sub-components and